 Cedar Grove Plantation was built in 1790 just before the Louisiana Purchase.
 On the outskirts of New Orleans, it quickly became one of the largest producers of sugar cane and rice.
 The Drouet Family was the original builders and owners of Cedar Grove.
 It was named after the bundle of cedar trees that were gathered in the front yard.
-Today only one tree remains at the plantation.
+Today, only one of the original trees remain at the plantation.
 In the 1800’s Edouard Drouet allowed the railroad a right of way through the property.
-Then, for one dollar, he sold the railroad the right to build a train station on his property.
-The station called, Waggaman, no longer stands.
+Then, for one dollar, he sold the railroad the rights to build a train station on his property.
+The station, called Waggaman, no longer stands.
 It was named after the United States Senator George Waggaman.
 With no levy protecting it, Cedar Grove was moved off of the river four times.
-The last time it was moved the bottom floor was taken off.
+The last time it was moved, the bottom floor was taken off.
 It then went from being a grand plantation to a farm house.
 The plantation remained in the family until 1948 at which time it was sold to a private owner.

-In the early 1950’s a madam named Norma Wallace was pushed out of New Orleans.
+In the early 1950’s, a madam named Norma Wallace was pushed out of downtown New Orleans.
 She “set up shop” in Waggaman at Cedar Grove Plantation.
-In 1963 she went to jail for her “dating service”.
+In 1963, she went to jail for her “dating services”.
 In 1964, she wanted to become an ”honest” woman.
-Therefore, she opened a steak house at the same location.
-Feeling that the name Cedar Grove was boring, she named it Tchoupitoulas Plantation Restaurant She actually “stole” this name from the plantation across the river now called Colonial Country Club.
-Today, both Cedar Grove and Tchoupitoulas names are used to represent all of the plantation’s 225 year history.
+Therefore, she opened a steak house at the plantation.
+Feeling that the name Cedar Grove was boring, she named it Tchoupitoulas Plantation Restaurant.
+She actually “stole” this name from the plantation across the river now called Colonial Country Club.
+Today, both names Cedar Grove and Tchoupitoulas are used to represent all of the plantation’s 225 years of history.